On particular diameter bounds for integral point sets in higher dimensions: Introduction

 \end{theorem}

-Firstly, we discuss the classification of planar integral points sets; then, we present some bounds for $d(m,n)$ based on planar integral point sets of particular types and provide some general constructions for such bounds.
+In this paper we further study the various features of IPS.
+In Section~\ref{sec:classif}, we discuss the classification of planar integral points sets; in Sections~\ref{sec:bounds_rails}~and~\ref{sec:bounds_pyramid}, we present some upper bounds for $d(m,n)$ based on planar integral point sets of special types and provide some general constructions of such bounds.
+All the bounds, like~\eqref{eq:d_m_2m+1}--\eqref{eq:d_m_3m}, are of the form $d(m, km+p)\leq c_{k,p}$.